ngi-nix/channeler/docs/architecture.md

 The output pipe is simpler than the input pipe, and provides the following
 steps:

+1. `Enqueue Message` - the filter takes a message produced by an FSM and enqueues it in the appropriate channel data structure.
 1. `Message Bundling` - the filter decides, based on channel settings and message flags, whether to buffer data from the application layer until a packet can be filled, or send a packet immediately.